helenzhao093/MLMethods/README.md

 # Feature Selection

+## Emsemble Feature Selection
 Emsembles are meta-estimators that fit a number of classifiers on various subsets of the dataset.

-## Emsemble Feature Selection
-The Emsemble Feature Selection class runs the provided feature selection method on N subset of the dataset and generates N feature selection subsets and/or rankings.
+Emsemble Feature Selection class runs the provided feature selection method on N subset of the dataset and generates N feature selection subsets and/or rankings.
-The N selections/rankings are combined to obtain a final feature selection.
+The N selections/rankings are combined using the provided combination method to obtain a final feature selection.
-The class provides various methods of combinating feature subsets.

-### Combination of Output Methods
+### Emsemble Feature Selection Combination Methods
 #### Subset combination options:
-- union : the union of the subsets of selected features
+- union : the union of the feature selection subsets
-- intersection : the intersection of the subsets of selected features
+- intersection : the intersection of the feature selection subsets
-- vote-threshold : the features selected at least x amount of times
+- vote-threshold : features selected at least x amount of times

 #### Ranking combination options
-The feature rankings are combined, the features are sorted, and a threshold is set to obtain a subset of the features.
+Feature rankings are combined and a threshold is set to obtain a subset of the features.
 The options to assign rank to a feature are:
 - mean-rank: mean of the N ranking
 - min-rank: the minimum of the N rankings